mesosphere/dcos-kubernetes-quickstart/README.md

 Kubernetes on DC/OS is currently in Beta, and not recommended for Production.
 For Production certification, we will be delivering incremental functionality:

 - [x] Helm Support
-- [ ] Provide better option than SSH tunnel for API server authentication (needs DC/OS 1.11)
+- [ ] Provide better option than SSH tunnel for API server authentication
 - [x] Robust external ingress for Kubernetes Services
 - [ ] Ability to dynamically expand the Kubernetes nodes
 - [ ] Non-disruptive Kubernetes version upgrades